top of page

 "Gratitude is not only the greatest of virtues but the parent of all the others." – Cicero.

-The following video from gratitude expert Robert Emmons addresses what gratitude means.
+Here is a good video from gratitude expert Robert Emmons addressing gratitude.

-Having an attitude of gratitude is something we can all do.
-Evidence suggests that starting by making gathering and giving gratitude easy is best.
-Here are three tips for how you can begin building a habit of gratitude now.
+We can all cultivate an attitude of gratitude.
+Evidence suggests that it is best to start by making gathering and giving gratitude easy.
+Here are three tips for building a habit of gratitude.

 The following video presents how practicing gratitude begins by getting quiet, looking through our senses, and then taking the opportunity presented.